billti/SimpleVueApp/readme.md

 ```

 Then run WebPack from the command-line via `npm run build` after any TypeScript edits
-to generate the JavaScript files for the site.
+to regenerate the JavaScript files for the site.